mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 - At the start of the game, each partcipant team is sent to a base.
 - Once they arrive, they radio to HQ and identify themselves and current location.
 - The HQ station responds with a question to which the team must return an answer via radio.
-- On receipt of an answer, HQ provides the patrol a new destination.
+- On receipt of an answer, HQ provides the team a new destination.
 - The game's end condition (and whether it is competitive) is up to the facilitator's discretion.

 Easy, right?
 Let's record this, and then lets use this process to run an event!